News

 Martin Brothers – the Marmite of the Ceramics World!

 Martin Brothers bird-form vessels (often referred to as “Wally Birds” after their creator Robert Wallace) are, for most of us, aspirational items.
 Largely made to resemble leading political and industrial figures of their time and rendered in the manner of caricature pioneered by the 19th-century English satirical magazine Punch, these whimsical works were eagerly sought-after by London’s “chattering classes”.
-Commissions for their production came from aristocrats including Lord Faringdon and Sir William Drake.
-Robert Wallace Martin, the artist genius behind the sculpting of the birds, began his career as an apprentice for Charles Barry on the redesign of the Palace

 The future is Virtual

 It has been 12 months since we exhibited at an antiques fair and I have certainly missed seeing our clients and to exchange news about ceramics, adventures and family.
 However life must go on and with an already strong web presence we have moved to dealing exclusively online, for the time being at least.
 Antiques and art are probably regarded as wants rather than needs, but in these times where we have been deprived of the richness of life’s senses the lines are becoming increasingly blurred.
-The simple pleasure of art – the emotional reaction and engagement – is something

 Inspiring Winchester Cathedral